UpstreamInno/guardian_client/README.md

 Users install Guardian on their mobile phone, and then they forget about it.  *I want to install this application on my mother-in-laws mobile phone.*

 They can do two things with Guardian:
-* They will get alerts when they have been close to someone who has reported symptoms, or has been verified to have tested positive.
+* They will get alerts when they have been close to someone who has reported symptoms, or has been verified to have tested positive,
 * They can report symptoms, or confirm a positive or negative test result.